BsNoSi/yellow-extension-ishow/README.md

 # Yellow Extension ishow

-Version 1.3.5 (requires YELLOW 0.8.4 or higher)
+> Tested with Yellow 0.8.15

+Version 1.4.0

-CSS image slider for Yellow with no need of libraries.
+CSS image slider for Yellow with no need of libraries, with optional link to pages.

-# NOTE (2020-10-14)

-**Because of changes in YELLOW CMS core this extension requires modification of YELLOW `core.php`.**

-`onClick` has to be added to  `$attributesHtml` in `core.php`

 ## The Idea Behind

-Often web page presenter require huge script libraries for a few moving images. »ishow« achieves this with a fraction of code, without libraries, saving bandwidth and increasing speed primarily using CSS.
+Instead of huge libraries for *simply pushing images* this extension only uses CSS.
+This saves bandwidth because only a fraction of code is required.

-## How do I Install This?
+## Install

 1. Download and install [Datenstrom Yellow CMS](https://github.com/datenstrom/yellow/).
 2. Download [ishow extension](https://github.com/BsNoSi/yellow-extension-ishow/archive/master.zip).
 If you are using Safari, right click and select 'Download file as'.